zetapush/zetapush-recipes/README.md

 # ZetaPush Official Recipies

-> This mono-epo contains all official recipies
+> This mono-repo contains all official recipies

 ## Overview